 Downtown Loveland's New horizon

-Project developers chose The Foundry as the name for a sweeping redevelopment of nearly three city blocks in southern downtown Loveland.
+The Foundry is the name for a sweeping redevelopment in southern downtown Loveland.
 The name reflects how Loveland has risen as a showcase for art, especially sculpture, and celebrates the foundries where so many of the pieces are cast.

 The Foundry will provide a strong foundation for the revitalization of Loveland’s historic downtown.
 Three empty city blocks will soon transform into a movie theater, apartments, offices, retailers and parking to support the increased traffic coming to the new epicenter of entertainment in downtown Loveland.